-Aspiring teachers can take many educational routes, but the most traditional pathway is to complete a bachelor's degree in education.
+The most traditional way to become a teacher is to complete a bachelor's degree in education.
 However, postsecondary teachers typically need master's or doctoral degrees.

 Master's degrees can lead to various teaching careers, including roles in leadership and administration.
 Graduates can also pursue postsecondary teaching roles in some schools.

-Students who earn online degrees can pursue the same careers as on-campus learners.
+Yes.
+Students who earn online degrees in teaching can pursue the same careers as on-campus learners.
 Most programs only differ in their method of delivery.

 Learn more, do more.